willBennatt/blog2025/content/blog/topanimals/top-10-animals.md

 - Stamina: 9
 - Strength: 8

-The leopard is similar to the tiger for me in that if there was one hunting people, I wouldn't want to be within 200 miles of it.
+The leopard is similar to the tiger for me; if there was one hunting people, I wouldn't want to be within 200 miles of it.
 Sneaky and strong, one has even been spotted killing a young giraffe and hauling its carcass up a tree to cache it.

 ## 3. [Hippo](https://en.wikipedia.org/wiki/Hippopotamus)